Rice Krispie Treats No Marshmallows No Peanut Butter Recipe (Healthy & Vegan Options)

 Storage Instructions

-You can store these Rice Krispie treats without marshmallows; the process is super easy — here’s how:
+You can store these rice krispie treats without marshmallows or peanut butter; the process is super easy — here’s how:

 • In the fridge: You want to take an airtight container and store your bars in the fridge; they’ll be safe for up to 7 days.
 But you want to keep them in parchment between layers.